What steps should be taken after noticing an iron burn mark?

 5.2.
 Hydrogen Peroxide Solution

-For white or light-colored fabrics, you can create a hydrogen peroxide solution to help remove the burn mark.
+For white or light-colored fabrics, you can create a hydrogen peroxide solution to help remove burn marks from iron.
 Mix equal parts hydrogen peroxide and water.
 Apply a small amount of the solution to the burn mark using a clean cloth or sponge.
 Blot the area gently, being careful not to rub or scrub forcefully.
 Repeat the process until the burn mark fades.

 5.3.
 Lemon Juice and Salt Paste